So you want low-carb kids and healthy kids but don’t know where to start? You want to ditch the junk food and help your picky eaters?

 We have all been told to eat healthy, whole grains, and there is no disputing the science that when whole grain flour is substituted for white flour, there is a reduction in colon cancer, heart disease and diabetes.
 But by increasing your vegetable intake when eating LCHF, you far exceed any loss of fibre of Vitamin B group from not eating whole grain bread.

-My children would always bring home their crusts, or my daughter, would pick out the filling anyway and leave the bread intact to go straight in our bin – what a waste.
+My children would always bring home their sandwich crusts, or my daughter, would pick out the filling anyway and leave the bread intact to go straight in our bin – what a waste.
+So

-- Low Carb Kids 2 – printable guide to get your kids involved.
-How to plan you lunchbox each day.
+- Low Carb Kids 2 – a printable guide to get your kids involved.
+How to plan their lunchbox each day.

-- Low Carb Kids 3 – 2 week guide to school lunches
+- Low Carb Kids 3 – a 2-week guide to school lunches

 - Low Carb Kids 4 – how to make a low carb lunchbox, and more Low Carb lunchbox ideas

 - Low Carb Kids 5 – healthy sugar-free snacks for after school

 - FREE printable PDF Healthy Sugar-Free after school snacks

 - Low carb Kids 6 – an entire month of lunch box ideas.

 - Low Carb Kids 7 – My guest post on Diet Dr, “How To Raise Children On Real Low Carb Food”.